Jonas1225/profilometry-for-plaque-assays/README.md

   - Compute wrapped and unwrapped phase
   - Generate depth maps with and without planar background
 - Visualize every intermediate result directly in napar
-- Save raw and processed images in TIFF, PNG, and Numpy .npy formats
+- Save raw and processed images in TIFF, PNG, and Numpy .npz formats
 - Region-of-interest selection via rectangle shapes in Napari
 - Option to enable/disable saving of intermediate results